 We’ll start in the kitchen.
-Be sure to check out our blog article with cutting and chopping tips for people with an upper limb difference.
+Be sure to check out our blog articles that feature cutting and chopping tips and baking tips for people with an upper limb difference.
 For storage, a simple solution is to keep heavy and more frequently used items within reach, or there are more complex solutions, like Rev-A-Shelf, which has innovative pull-down shelves for those with a limited range of motion above their heads.
 These shelves store neatly inside cabinets and then can be brought down for easy access to the items inside.
 If your drawers are handleless or have knobs, consider pull handles — also a good idea for cabinets.
 Knobs for sinks can replaced by levers — or, if possible, touchless faucets, as we mention below for the bathroom, can make getting water much easier.

 Another company to check out is OXO.
 These kitchen utensils and containers are widely available and come with larger handles, great for people with limited hand dexterity.
 We talk a little bit more about kitchen containers and the like in our Life Hacks for People with Upper Limb Difference blog article.